Arthur James Herbert (diplomat): Personal life

-After his retirement, Sir Arthur and Lady Herbert returned to American and vacationed amongst her family, including at Newport and Tuxedo Park, New York.
+After his retirement, Sir Arthur and Lady Herbert returned to America and vacationed amongst her family, including at Newport and Tuxedo Park, New York.

 Sir Arthur died on 31 August 1921.

 Honours

 Herbert was appointed CVO in 1905, knighted KCVO on his appointment to Norway and raised to GCVO in 1908 on the occasion of a state visit by King Edward VII to Norway.
 He was made a Knight Grand Cross of the Order of Saint Olav by King Haakon VII in 1906.